Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Feynman propagator: numerical results

-Having thus assessed that the system reaches some equilibrium/stationary state within some time $\tau_{\text{eq}}$, we have coputed for all times $\tau > \tau_{\text{eq}}$ the Fourier spectrum of the two-point correlation function $G(k) = \langle \phi^*(k) \phi(k)\rangle$ by averaging (quantum) fluctuations over intrinsic time.
+We have found that this standard equipartition condition is fulfilled well when all $k$'s in the lattice are such that $\omega_k^2>0$, while the stationary state reached when a finite fraction of the modes is such that $\omega_k^2<0$ has less trivial properties, which will be analysed in further details elsewhere.\\ Having thus assessed that the system reaches some equilibrium/stationary state within some time $\tau_{\text{eq}}$, we have computed for all times $\tau > \tau_{\text{eq}}$ the Fourier spectrum of the two-point correlation function $G(k) = \langle \phi^*(k) \phi(k)\rangle$ by averaging (quantum) fluctuations over intrinsic time.
 That is, we have defined an interval $\Delta \tau$ large enough and we have computed